andrerafaelf/MS3-project/README.md

 [View the live project here.](https://the-online-post-ms3.herokuapp.com/)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main website for The Online Post.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for new and existing users.

 ## User Experience (UX)